it480-spring-18/reading-6-clearing-a-career-path-DuraKeonangphane/README.md

 Questions
 ---------

 1. What's the main reason that people leave a career in testing, according to the article?
-(Bear in mind it was written in 2000!) **Answer:**
+(Bear in mind it was written in 2000!) **Answer:** Because they view testing as a dead-end job.
-1. What are the stages in their proposed career path for testers? **Answer:**
+1. What are the stages in their proposed career path for testers? **Answer:** The stages for testers is: apprenticeship, mastery, specialization, leadership and certification.

 Prerequisites
 -------------